Now on Level 5 Alert!

 In addition, authorities warned a violent eruption may occur in hours or days.
 If this happens, the pyroclastic flows will be inevitable.
-This super heated gas can be deadly and annihilate everything in their path.
+This super-heated gas can be deadly and annihilate everything in its path.

 Since the volcano erupted this week, there have been no reports of deaths and injuries.

-Prominently called as a perfect cone shaped volcano, the 8,070-foot (2,460-meter) volcano has generated tourism revenues and jobs in the province of Albay.
+Prominently called a perfect cone-shaped volcano, the 8,070-foot (2,460-meter) volcano has generated tourism revenues and jobs in the province of Albay.